uedvt359/tcs-garr/README.md

    tcs-garr init
    ```

-   This command initializes the configuration file by prompting for your credentials (email, password, TOTP seed, output folder, optional proxy, and optional webhook settings).
+   This command initializes the configuration file by prompting for your credentials
+   (email, password, TOTP seed, output folder, optional proxy, and optional webhook
+   settings).

+   #### Webhook

-   The webhook feature allows you to send notifications to external services (e.g., Slack) whenever a new certificate is requested.
+   The webhook feature allows you to send notifications to external services (e.g.
+   Slack) whenever a new certificate is requested.

       Currently, two webhook types are supported:

-   * **slack**: sends a formatted message to a Slack channel.
+      - **slack**: sends a formatted message to a Slack channel.
-   * **generic**: sends a `POST` request with a JSON payload containing:
+      - **generic**: sends a `POST` request with a JSON payload containing:

       ```json
       {
          "id": certificate_id,
          "username": requestor
       }
       ```

    To update an existing configuration or add proxy/webhook settings: